anderkve/binminpy/README.md

 A Python package for binned and parallelised sampling and optimisation.

-Binminpy can be run in two different modes:
+Binminpy can be used in two different modes:
-- **Standard**: Simple parallelized application of a chosen optimizer across a binned input space.
+- [**Standard**](#standard-mode): Simple parallelized application of a chosen optimizer across a binned input space.
-- **Bottom-up**: A smart binning mode where the binning is built up gradually to only cover the input space of interest.
+- [**Bottom-up**](#bottom-up-mode): A dynamic binning mode where the binning is built up gradually to only cover the input space of interest.
   - Within each bin the input parameters can either be sampled or optimized.

 See below for examples of both run modes.